ku-nlp/KWDLC/README.md

 The line starting with "*" represents "bunsetsu," which is a conventional unit for dependency in Japanese.
 "Bunsetsu" consists of one or more content words and zero or more function words.
-In this line, the first numeral means the ID of this bunsetsu, and the second numeral means the ID of its depending head.
+In this line, the first numeral means the ID of its depending head.
 The subsequent alphabet denotes the type of dependency relation, i.e., "D" (normal dependency), "P" (coordination dependency), "I" (incomplete coordination dependency), and "A" (appositive dependency).